Viachaslavtsarenkov/final-project-/README.md

 ## The subsystem administrator is provided with the following options:
 ### Orders
 - View orders
-- Find orders by user's name
+- Find orders by customer
 - Change status of order

 ### Products